 Grind all ingredients (except the cacao nibs) together in a food processor into crumbs.
 Add the nibs and pulse to incorporate without breaking them down.
 Press half of the mixture into the bottom of a 6" spring form pan.
 Set the rest aside.

 Blend the bananas, cashews, and coconut sugar until completely smooth in a blender.
 Transfer half of the mixture into a bowl.
-Add the blackberries and vanilla powder to the remaining mixture and blend until smooth to incorporate.
+Add the blackberries to the remaining mixture and blend until smooth to incorporate.
 Pour a big blob of the banana mixture over the crust in the pan.
 Pour some of the berry mixture into the middle over top of the banana mixture.
 Keep pouring a blob into the middle, alternating fillings until they've been used up.
 Drag a chop stick from the centre out to the sides all the way around creating a pattern like the one in my photo.
 Arrange a few blackberries on top.
 Freeze for 8-12 hours.
 Let sit at room temperature (about 30 minutes) until the sides soften just enough to remove the ring of the pan.
 Press the remaining chocolate crumb mixture on the sides.
 Slice and eat!